-SEO is any activity that is done to get your website seen by the people who are searching for it.
-More specifically by the people you want to see your site and the people who want to see your site.
-When it’s done well it’s win-win.
-There are a lot of different activities that come under the heading of SEO but they break down into two categories.
-Technical SEO and Content SEO.
+SEO is any activity that is done to get your website seen by the people who are searching for it, more specifically by the people you want to see your site and the people who want to see your site.
+When it’s done well, it’s win-win.
+There are a lot of different activities that come under the heading of SEO that break down into two categories: technical SEO and content SEO.

 This is all the “behind the scenes” stuff that you don’t want to know about.
 As a business owner you’re a little too pre-occupied with running your business to learn a whole new language and a dozen technical skills.
 This is why you hire a web-guy.
-But you should understand what this means because Technical SEO is kind of step 0 in having a presence on the web.
-If you really don’t care then skip to the next part about Content SEO.
+But you should understand what this means because technical SEO is kind of step 0 in having an online presence.
+If you really don’t care, then skip to the next part about content SEO.

 This is why I said you don’t want to know this stuff.
-So let’s move on to the more interesting…
+So let’s move on to what’s more interesting…

 Content SEO means creating articles, videos, photos, etc. that people actually would like to see and will search for.
 It’s kind of like how TV shows are free because they want you to see the commercials.
 If you make a good TV show people come to watch it and you can sell them stuff.